top of page

 Over time, another pattern became undeniable.

-The same internal capacities that allow an individual to remain coherent under pressure also determine whether teams, organizations, and communities stabilize or fragment.
+The same internal capacities that allow an individual to remain coherent under pressure also determine whether teams, organizations, families, classrooms, communities, and civic life stabilize or fragment.

-Once I had trained my own nervous system to remain present without defensiveness or collapse, something else became possible.
+Once I had trained the capacity to remain present without defaulting to automatic patterns, something else became possible.

 I could stay grounded across difference.